eps22/MT2020/README.md

-**This is an info file about the medicanes tracking algorithm developed in the MAR group of the University of Murcia in 2019.
+**This is an info file about the medicanes tracking algorithm <br>
+developed in the MAR group of the University of Murcia in 2019.
-Authors: Enrique Pravia-Sarabia, Juan Pedro Montávez-Gómez and Juan José Gómez-Navarro.
+Authors: Enrique Pravia-Sarabia, Juan Pedro Montávez-Gómez and Juan José Gómez-Navarro. <br>
-Release date: January 2020.**
+Release date: January 2020.** <br>

 ### PART I: TRACKING ALGORITHM